sanjayram01/Integrating-Apache-Hadoop-and-Apache-Spark-for-Comprehensive-Data-Analysis/README.md

 spark-submit --master "local[*]" scripts/Big_Data_Project.py hdfs://localhost:9000/project/full_data.csv
 ```

-Utility Functions
+## Utility Functions

 The utility functions are located in scripts/Utility_Folder/utility.py.
 They include:

    (i)elbow
    (ii)clust_plot
    (iii)plot_data
    (iv)outlier

 These functions are used for visualization and data analysis within the project.

-Data Files
+## Data Files

 Data files used in the analysis are located in the data/ directory.
 Ensure the paths in the scripts point to the correct locations of these files.

-Visualization Outputs
+## Visualization Outputs

 Visualization outputs (e.g., plots) are saved in the data/ directory.
 Ensure this directory exists and is writable before running the scripts.

-Notes
+## Notes

-   Ensure Hadoop and Spark are correctly set up and configured on your system.
+   (i)iEnsure Hadoop and Spark are correctly set up and configured on your system.
-   Adjust any file paths in the scripts if necessary to match your local environment setup.
+   (ii)Adjust any file paths in the scripts if necessary to match your local environment setup.
-   Monitoring Spark Job: You can monitor the progress and performance of the Spark job using the Spark UI.
+   (iii)Monitoring Spark Job: You can monitor the progress and performance of the Spark job using the Spark UI.
 By default, the Spark UI runs on port 4040.
-Open a    web browser and go to http://localhost:4040 to access the Spark UI.
-The UI provides detailed information about the running Spark job, including stages,       tasks, storage, environment, and executors.
+       Open web browser and go to http://localhost:4040 to access the Spark UI.
+The UI provides detailed information about the running Spark job, including
+       stages, tasks, storage, environment, and executors.
 This helps in monitoring the progress and performance of the job.

-Contributors
+## Contributors

 Thanks to the following people who have contributed to this project: